Dineth14/elephant-detection-system-using-infrasound-vibrations/SYSTEM_OPERATION.md

 ## System Overview

 The ESP32 Elephant Logger is a real-time audio classification system for detecting elephant rumbles and calls.
 It uses optimized low-frequency digital filtering, extracts elephant-specific features, and classifies sounds as "elephant" or "not_elephant" using a k-NN algorithm.
-The system is designed for robust field deployment and real-time monitoring with enhanced elephant sensitivity.
+The system is designed for robust field deployment and real-time monitoring with improved elephant sensitivity.

 ## 1. Audio Sample Capture